-Experts have rated pre-k programs according to what’s called the Early Childhood Environmental Rating Scale, known as ECERS.
+Experts have rated pre-k programs according to the Early Childhood Environmental Rating Scale, or ECERS.
 This remains a nationally recognized tool for evaluating pre-k programs.
-The city recently found that most programs overall met a key benchmark associated with positive student outcomes.
+The city recently found that most programs met a key benchmark associated with positive student outcomes.

-These progress reports take into account the year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the school’s learning environment.
-Grades are only a factor to consider.
-In fact, schools get graded in comparison to others.
-Also, The Department of Education does not rank new schools because of the lack of available data.
+These progress reports consider the year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the school’s learning environment.
+Grades are only a factor to consider, and schools get graded compared to others.

 There are the traditional schools, the ones everyone has heard of, such as PS 6 on the Upper East Side, PS 87 on the Upper West Side, and PS 234 in Tribeca.
 However, there are up-and-coming zones that improve their schools, such as Chelsea and Washington Heights.
 Williamsburg has excellent elementary schools that grade highly in several polls and forums.

 You can find the apartment of your dreams using NestApple without traumatizing your child!
 If you eventually decide to move out of your zone, your child won’t need to switch schools.
 Once your child starts at a school, they can remain in it.

 Unfortunately, you cannot do much when something like this happens.
-Something similar occurred recently in the Upper West Side, upsetting many parents about the new school limits.
-No one said it was easy living in New York, and schooling represents just another factor to reflect on when considering settling in the city.
+Something similar occurred recently on the Upper West Side, upsetting many parents about the new school limits.
+No one said living in New York was easy, and schooling is another factor to consider when considering settling in the city.

 There are many resources available to ease the pain.
 Based on the rigorous analysis, you will make the best choice.
 Knowing your options and understanding how the system will work will leave you more time to search for your next apartment, and NestApple will guide you!